 So what are the choices for the “best” seats on a Southwest plane and how do they compare?

-With the 737-MAX is still out of commission, Southwest only flies two types of planes – the 737-700 and the 737-800.
-The 800 variant has about 30 more seats than the 700 but if you’re looking for a seat in the front of the plane (and if you’re getting on first I’d imagine that’s where you’re looking), here are your choices:
+Southwest only flies three planes – the 737-700, 737-800 and the 737 MAX 8.
+The 800 variants have about 30 more seats than the 700, but if you’re looking for a seat in the front of the plane (and if you’re getting on first I’d imagine that’s where you’re looking), here are your choices:

 - Additional Legroom with no seat in front of you

 - No one will recline into your seat during the flight

 - No tray tables for seats on the 737-700.
 Tray table in the armrest of 737-800s is smaller than the ones that fold down from the seat in front of you.